Geeks in Phoenix

 The Gravis Gamepad Pro icon inside of Windows 10 Devices and Printers

-And to top it off, DosBox does support USB game controllers, so I am almost ready to start playing games with my gamepad.
+To top it off, DosBox supports USB game controllers, so I am almost ready to start playing games with my gamepad.
 But first, I need to clean it up, as some of the buttons have gotten sticky.

-The following procedures are the same for almost any computer device, except for Hard Disk Drives (HDD).
-HDD's have to be disassembled/reassembled in an environment free of contaminants, like a cleanroom.
+The following procedures are the same for almost any computer device except for Hard Disk Drives (HDD).
+HDDs must be disassembled/reassembled in an environment free of contaminants, like a cleanroom.

-Now before I start tearing down my gamepad, I will need some necessary tools.
-First and foremost is a digital camera or smartphone w/ camera and a notepad.
+Before I start tearing down my gamepad, I will need some necessary tools.
+First and foremost is a digital camera or smartphone with camera and a notepad.
 Remember the old saying 'A picture is worth a thousand words'?
 The same holds here.
 With no service manual or online instructions, I'll be tearing down the gamepad blind.
 The photos and notes will be my guide for reassembly.

 The teardown will be simple, and I'll only need a Philips head screwdriver (Ph.1), a couple of brushes, some cleaning solution, paper towels, and some compressed air.
 Tweezers or needle-nose pliers may also come in handy but are not required.